proxima-one/docs/Introduction.md

 ### Subgraphs

-subgraphs can be used by other subgraphs (e.g. Ethereum subgraph being used by DApps)
+Subgraphs represent a method for ...  can be used by other subgraphs (e.g. Ethereum subgraph being used by DApps)

 ```
 subgraph
   entities:
     - ...
   schema:
-    - ...
-  audits:
     - ...
   mappings:
     - ...